COVID-19

 This federal program was created so that, in the unlikely event that you experience a serious injury from a covered "countermeasure", you may be considered for benefits.
 A countermeasure is a vaccination, medication, device, or other item recommended to diagnose, prevent or treat a declared pandemic, epidemic or security threat.

-Provides links to federal, state and local laws on vaccination, with explanations and annotations.
+Provides links to federal, state, and local laws on vaccination, with explanations and annotations.

 Travelers' health, Centers for Disease Control and Prevention.

-All aspects of international travel health information, including vaccinations (routine, recommended and required), precautions, diseases related to travel, and access to the "Yellow Book", a comprehensive reference guide.
+Covers all aspects of international travel health information, including vaccinations (routine, recommended and required), precautions, diseases related to travel, and access to the "Yellow Book", a comprehensive reference guide.

 Print sources